Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Retrieval-Augmented Thought Process

 \textbf{Backpropagation.} This function recursively updates the UCT value of every node that has led to the new thought.
 Starting from this new node, it uses the new thought's score and the updated visit counts in the UCT formula to modify the UCT value of each parent until the root or documents are reached.

-\textbf{Documents retrieval.} As the number of documents in the collection can be very large, we perform an initial document retrieval step using traditional retriever models such as Contriever \cite{izacard2022unsupervised}.
-The documents come from a queue of retrieved documents.
-We perform a new document retrieval step when the queue is empty.
+\textbf{Documents retrieval.} As the number of documents in the collection can be very large, we perform an initial document retrieval step using traditional retriever models Additional retrieval queries are made when needed.
+The initial implementation of the framework used Contriever \cite{izacard2022unsupervised} but other retrieval models, in particular for different modalities (images, tables), can be used to broaden the applicability of the RATP framework.